digital-asset/daml/docs/source/app-dev/bindings-java/codegen.rst

   Value serializedPages = pagesAttribute.toValue(Int64::new);

-See :ref:`daml-codegen-java-types` for the Java Bindings value types need to be created in the `fromValue` method.
+See :ref:`DAML To Java Type Mapping <daml-codegen-java-primitive-types>` for the Java Bindings value types need to be created in the `fromValue` method.

 Note: That if the DAML type is a record that has more that one parameterized field, then a function for creating the Java Binding values must be supplied for *each* such fields.